 The first thing I would say when organising your Tasmania itinerary is not to try to cram too much in.
 Although the island is small and the drives are relatively short especially if you are used to driving in mainland Australia it is still better to travel slowly and enjoy the sights.

 Also decide what your main interests are – markets, food and drink, hiking, nature, history and plan around that.
-For example the famous Salamanca markets in Hobart are only on Saturday mornings.
+For example the famous Salamanca markets in Hobart are held only on Saturday mornings.

 Tasmania was made for road trips with some absolutely fantastic self-drive itineraries including the Great Eastern Drive a 180 km stretch along the eastern coast.